Artin-cell/coloring-Todoist-tasks-in-the-calendar/README(EN).md

 Best practices:
 1. Keep real tokens only in your local copy
-2. For GitHub use example file with placeholders
+2. For GitHub use the example file with placeholders
 3. Use `.gitignore` for files with sensitive data

 ## 🤝 Contributing